+These awards are intended to recognize those members who’ve contributed exceptional service and leadership to the society, as well as those who’ve made major professional contributions to their technical disciplines at the international or regional level.
 The Spotlight on New Technology Awards—a program for OTC exhibitors—showcase the latest and most advanced hardware and software technologies that are leading the industry into the future.
 The Offshore Technology Conference selected 15 technologies for its 2018 Spotlight on New Technology Awards.
 The annual awards program recognizes innovative technologies and showcases the latest advances in offshore exploration and production.
 Top industry professionals will be honored this week for their significant contributions to the oil and gas industry.
-The Offshore Technology Conference selected 15 new technologies for its 2017 Spotlight on New Technology Awards.

 What Does the New Silk Road Mean For Oil and Gas?
 Executives from two of Asia’s largest national oil companies declared China’s Belt and Road Initiative project a driving force behind their shifting priorities to diversify the world’s energy mix.
 The country continues to step up its delivery of shale gas, but has a long ways to go to meet the government's target.
 Total’s Laggan Tormore project claimed the International Petroleum Technology Conference (IPTC) Excellence in Project Integration Award at the 10th IPTC in Bangkok, Thailand.

 The field startup is Hurricane’s first step to actualizing its potentially considerable resources in the UK North Sea.
 Lancaster is expected to produce an average of 17,000 BOPD by the end of the year.
 Logistical work is taking place in advance of subsea installation activities, which have the large UK North Sea field on track for first oil in 2019.